 Remove oil stains from paper using paper towels

 Oil stains can be quite tough to remove and require quite a bit of patience.
 With this method, you can remove oil stains from paper using paper towels and weight.
+I recommend using Bounty Paper Towels (link to Amazon) as in my experience tend to soak up oil much better than any other paper towel out there.

 - Take two sheets of paper towel and fold them each in half.